JustinTan7/2420_assign2/README.md

 ![index.html](/images/index_html_template.png "index.html")

 ### Installing Volta
-We will be using Volta to install node onto our local machine.
+We will be using Volta to install node onto our local machine and your droplets.

 Run these commands to install node using volta:
 ```
 # install Volta
 curl https://get.volta.sh | bash

+# run this to be able to use the volta command in the next line
+source ~/.bashrc

 # install Node
 volta install node